 How to Start a Legal Blog

-The following are a series of steps you should consider when starting a blog for your law firm.
-Some of the steps speak to the technical aspects of getting a blog started, while others consider the type of content you want to develop to attract clients.
+Consider the following steps when starting a blog for your law firm.
+Some steps speak to the technical aspects of starting a blog, while others consider the type of content you want to develop to attract clients.

-To learn more, take a look at our Guide to Law Firm Marketing.
+To learn more, look at our Guide to Law Firm Marketing.

 Register Your Domain Name

-A basic and essential first step for any law firm blog is to register a domain name for your legal blog.
-Before you do so, it’s important to understand why you need a domain name.
-A domain name is the unique address for your law firm’s blog.
-It’s the web address that any user will enter into the browser bar to search for your legal blog, and it’s the web address that will show up in that browser address bar when someone clicks on the homepage for your blog.
+A basic and essential first step for any law firm blog is registering a legal blog's domain name.
+Before you do so, it's essential to understand why you need a domain name.
+A domain name is a unique address for your law firm's blog.
+It's the web address that any user will enter into the browser bar to search for your legal blog, and it's the web address that will show up in that browser address bar when someone clicks on the homepage for your blog.
 For example, a domain name might be something like: MyLawBlog.com.
-You might be asking yourself: isn’t this my website?
-It’s important to know that there’s a difference between a domain name and a website.
-The domain name is the internet address for your website, while your website is the content that people can read (i.e., your blogs).
+You might be asking yourself: isn't this my website?
+Knowing the difference between a domain name and a website is important.
+The domain name is the internet address for your website, while your website is the content people can read (i.e., your blogs).

 There are benefits and limitations to both approaches.
-Both can have backlinks to your other blog posts and can link to your law firm’s content.
-In some cases, a subdomain or subfolder can be better for search engine optimization (SEO), but the American Bar Association (ABA) or Canadian Bar Association (CBA) and local ethics rules for marketing or advertising may place additional limits on blogs posted on subdomains or subfolders, as opposed to those posted on stand-alone domains.
+Both can have backlinks to your other blog posts and can link to your law firm's content.
+Sometimes, a subdomain or subfolder can be better for search engine optimization (SEO).
+Still, the American Bar Association (ABA) or Canadian Bar Association (CBA) and local ethics rules for marketing or advertising may limit blogs posted on subdomains or subfolders instead of those posted on stand-alone domains.

 Set Up Web Hosting for Your Law Firm's Blog

-After you’ve registered your domain name, you will need to set up web hosting for your legal blog.
-If you already have a website for your law firm, you may know a little bit about a web host, or a web hosting service provider.
+After registering your domain name, you must set up web hosting for your legal blog.
+If you already have a website for your law firm, you may know a bit about a web host or a web hosting service provider.
 In brief, a web hosting service provider is a business that houses your website and allows it to be viewable to readers on the internet.
-A web hosting service provider gives your website a “home” of sorts on the internet.
+A web hosting service provider gives your website a "home" of sorts on the internet.
 Without a web hosting service, it can be difficult for potential clients to search for your website or to locate any of the blogs you will be posting.
-Accordingly, without a web hosting service, your blog may not reach its intended audience.
+Accordingly, your blog may not reach its intended audience without a web hosting service.

-In sum, a web hosting service provides the technology that allows the content you are creating to find the readers you are imagining for your blog posts.
-There are a wide variety of web hosting service providers from which you can choose.
-There are some web hosting services that require you to have purchased a domain name in advance, while others allow you to buy a domain name from the web hosting service.
-Like we discussed above, you’ll want to think carefully about whether a separate domain name is best for your law blog, as opposed to a subdomain or subfolder connected to your law firm’s website.
-For many firms, making the decision to start a blog can be a catalyst for overhauling your law firm’s website and working with a better web hosting service provider.
+In sum, a web hosting service provides the technology that allows the content you create to find the readers you imagine for your blog posts.
+You can choose from a wide variety of web hosting service providers.
+Some web hosting services require you to have purchased a domain name in advance, while others allow you to buy a domain name from the web hosting service.
+As discussed above, you'll want to think carefully about whether a separate domain name is best for your law blog, as opposed to a subdomain or subfolder connected to your law firm's website.
+For many firms, making the decision to start a blog can be a catalyst for overhauling your law firm's website and working with a better web hosting service provider.

 Know the ABA, CBA, and Local Rules for Blogging Ethics

-Now, we want to move beyond some of the technical matters for creating a law blog to developing content.
-The American Bar Association (ABA), the Canadian Bar Association (CBA), and other national organizations for lawyers have ethics rules and requirements when it comes to advertising or marketing, and many of these ethics rules apply to law blogs.
-In addition, the state or province in which you are licensed to practice law likely has its own set of ethics rules pertaining to marketing and advertising.
+We want to move beyond technical matters for creating a law blog to developing content.
+The American Bar Association (ABA), the Canadian Bar Association (CBA), and other national organizations for lawyers have ethics rules and requirements for advertising or marketing, and many of these rules apply to law blogs.
+In addition, the state or province where you are licensed to practice law likely has its own set of ethics rules about marketing and advertising.

 You do not want to run afoul of the ethics rules that limit what you can put in a law blog.
 Most of these rules relate to promises you might make to potential clients about outcomes, revealing information about past cases without obtaining consent, or advertising expertise in an area of the law without requisite certification.